2-Coatl/vpn-proxy-agent/docs/mkdocs_tutorial.md

 The default theme provides *Home*, *About*, and a search box without extra configuration.

 ### Theming
-Switch to the Read the Docs theme (already used in this repository) by adding:
+Switch to the Read the Docs theme (already used in this repository) by adding the following to `docs/mkdocs.yml`:
 ```yaml
 theme: readthedocs
 ```